niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 Whatever the reasons or circumstances, don&#39;t cut corners.
 Academic dishonesty is unethical and is not a good bargain in any sense.
 If you see yourself getting into a difficult situation, talk to the instructor, in person, if possible.
 Often instructors are willing to give penalties and accept late submissions.
 A few points in one homework, or a drop in one point in a grade means very little in the long run.

 Sometimes it may not be clear if a certain type of collaboration is allowed for a particular assignment.
-Please check with the faculty when in doubt.
+Please check with the faculty when in doubt. _Here is a preachy part:  Look back at your plan.
+Check in with your big goals.
+Cheating won't help you get there_.

 ### 7. Enjoy your time here and be an active member in your department. ###